assem-ch/django-admin-terminal/README.md

 ##Caveats

-> all the **django superusers** can access this portal, so make sure only the right guys have got access before deploying django-terminal to live.
+> all the **django superusers** can access this portal, so make sure only the right guys have got access before deploying django-admin-terminal to live.

 > long running tasks and interactive commands won't probably work.